The Frequent Attender

 • Why is it a problem?

 Avoid being sidetracked, unless the new topic becomes more important (but don’t forget to go back to the other topic later).
 Remember that jumping to another topic may be the patient’s conscious or subconscious way of avoiding a difficult or painful issue.
-Give the patient time to devise her own realistic solutions (homework again), in conjunction with other people who are involved, if appropriate.
-She can then put the plan which she has devised into action, and you can then tackle the next problem together.
+Give the patient time to devise their own realistic solutions (homework again), in conjunction with other people who are involved, if appropriate.
+They can then put the plan which they have devised into action, and you can then tackle the next problem together.

 The problems